igame3dbill/spaceshipBlenderOutput/README.md

  The Macro.cmd executes faceless Blender and the Generator.py The Generator.py has specifics for the spaceship file names and clearing the blender scene for sequentil builds

+ Command line will open and spit some text out, wait for a bit while it works, then it will tell you when it's done.
+The folder with your ships should open at the end...but if it doesn't go dig it up and see your ships, or drag and drop into your favorite game engine.